 - Tickets for Huayna Picchu and Machu Picchu Mountain hikes after July 1 can still purchased at this time if places are available.

-- Tickets for hikes in May and June can still be purchased online providing that places are still available.
+- Tickets for MP Mtn hikes in June can still be purchased online providing that places are still available.

 - We have been told that visitors with tickets to hike Huayna Picchu and MP Mountain after July 1, may be allowed 2-3 hours after the 12 Noon deadline to see the ruins.
 This has not been confirmed in writing and is subject to interpretation as well as changes.

 - Holders of tickets that have been purchased prior to June 1, for entry after July 1, may still have full day access.
 But we don't know for sure.
 It's best to plan for half day and if you get more time, it will be bonus.
 Keep this in mind when booking your train tickets.